-The NEC Group’s business is subject to many kinds of risks.
-The principal risks affecting the NEC Group’s business are described briefly below.
+The NEC Group's business is subject to various risks.
+The principal risks affecting the NEC Group's business are described briefly below.

 Uncertainties in the economy make it difficult to forecast future levels of economic activity.
 Because the components of the NEC Group's planning and forecasting depend upon estimates of economic activity in the markets that the NEC Group serves, the prevailing economic uncertainty makes it more difficult than usual to estimate its future income and required expenditures.
 If the NEC Group is mistaken in its planning and forecasting, there is a possibility that the NEC Group will not be able to appropriately respond to the changing market conditions.

-Markets for some of the NEC Group’s products, including mobile phones, are highly volatile.
+Markets for some of the NEC Group's products are volatile.
 Downturns have been characterized by diminished demand, obsolete products, excess inventories, accelerated erosion of prices, and periodic overproduction.
-The volatile nature of the relevant markets may lead to future recurrences of downturns with similar or more adverse effects on the NEC Group’s results of operations.
+The volatile nature of the relevant markets may lead to future recurrences of downturns with similar or more adverse effects on the NEC Group's results of operations.

 The NEC Group's results of operations for any quarter or year are not necessarily indicative of results to be expected in future periods.
 The NEC Group's results of operations have historically been, and will continue to be, subject to quarterly and yearly fluctuations as a result of a number of factors, including:

 - the introduction and market acceptance of new technologies, products, and services;

 - variations in product costs, and the mix of products sold;

 - the size and timing of customer orders, which in turn will often depend upon the success of customers' businesses or specific products or services;